 Dentsply Sirona distributes approximately two-thirds of its dental consumable and technology and equipment products through third-party distributors.
-Certain highly technical products such as dental technology equipment, dental ceramics, crown and bridge porcelain products, endodontic instruments and materials, orthodontic clear aligners and appliances, and dental implants are often sold directly to the dental laboratory or dental professionals in some markets.
+Certain highly technical products such as dental technology equipment, dental ceramics, crown and bridge porcelain products, endodontic instruments and materials, orthodontic aligners and appliances, and dental implants are often sold directly to the dental laboratory or dental professionals in some markets.
 Additionally, the Company's Byte business produces aligners which are sold direct to consumers under doctor-directed, personalized treatment plans.

 For the year ended December 31, 2021, no customer accounted for 10% or more of consolidated net sales or consolidated accounts receivable balance.
-Customers that accounted for 10% or more of net sales and accounts receivable for the years ended December 31 were as follows:
+Customers that accounted for 10% or more of net sales and accounts receivable for the years ended December 31, 2022 and 2020 were as follows:

-202 2020 2019

-% of net sales % of accounts receivable % of accounts receivable

-Henry Schein, Inc. 14 % N/A 13 % 12 %

-Patterson Companies, Inc. 10 % 18 % N/A 17 %
+2022 2020 % of net sales % of accounts receivable % of net sales % of accounts receivable Henry Schein, Inc. 11 % 15 % 14 % N/A Patterson Companies, Inc. N/A .
+12 % 10 % 18 %